OrhanKupusoglu/export-server/README.md

 $ rm db-dump.tgz
 ```

-Once the compressed file is ready, an HTTP callback request will be sent to ping the user.
+Once the compressed file is ready, an HTTP callback request will be sent to ping the client.
 Parameters, like **?id=A1B2C3**, are optional, and can be used to identify the request.

 ```
 $ wget -qO- "http://localhost:9006/tar?dir=../dir-1&name=db-dump.sql&host=localhost&port=9010&path=/ping?id=A1B2C3"